datasci-osu/dsosuk8s/docs/docsify/README_ADMINS.md

 The former reason might be also be difficult to avoid, but at least this reason doesn't require `CAP_SYS_ADMIN`.
 The NFS mount points are not protected by `root_squash` as permissions are configured via root-owned files in the shared NFS space (and written by the containers prior to permissions dropping).
 On the whole, this means that should a user find a `root`-level escalation exploit, they could in theory re-mount the shared data space for their hub with read+write as root as well.
 Given that NFS mounts are available cluster-wide, such an exploit could permit re-mounting *any* hub's data.
 Kubernetes network policies that restrict traffic between namespaces should negate this risk but haven't been implemented yet.

 It is thus important to be aware of potential root-level exploits and keep user-facing docker images up to date accordingly.
-We continue to investigate alternatives for shared data spaces (especially first-class kubernetes RWX volumes) and rootless permission attribution.
+We continue to investigate alternatives for shared data spaces (especially first-class kubernetes RWX volumes) and rootless permission attribution (for which init containers may be a solution).